- SEO Benefits of WordPress

 It's a difficult pitch but if you can convince other webmasters to link to your site, you will be rewarded with referral traffic and rankings (if it's a good link).

 I won't go into much detail here but if you're interested building links there is no shortage of resources.

 Natural link building is the hands-off approach to gaining links.
 “Create the content and the links will come,” as they say.

 This can attract links, but it’s obviously not as effective as the proactive version of manual link building.

 So which process should you choose?

-My preference is a mix of both.
+I do a a mix of both.
 When I can reach out to get a link, I will do so.